debamishra14/HTMLtoPDF/README.md

 # HTMLtoPDF
-This project demonstrates the conversion of HTML to PDF.
-Using Python and Django.
+This project demonstrates the conversion of HTML to PDF Using Python and Django.